-There are eight high schools in the Bend-La Pine School District, six of which are located within the city limits.
+There are eight high schools in the Bend-La Pine School District, seven of which are located within the city limits.
 All of the high schools in Bend provide an outstanding education.
 So, it can be hard to decide which one is the best match for your child.
-Of the six high schools in Bend, three are considered mainstream and three are considered “Choice Options”.
+Of the seven high schools in Bend, four are considered mainstream and three are considered “Choice Options”.

 - Bend Senior High School — 230 NE 6th Street, Bend — 541-355-3700

 - Bend Tech Academy at Marshall High School — 1291 NE 5th Street, Bend — 541-355-3500

 - Cascades Academy — 19860 Tumalo Reservoir Road, Bend — 541-382-0699

 - Mountain View High School — 2755 NE 27th Street, Bend — 541-355-4400

 - Realms High School — 20730 Brinson Boulevard, Bend — 541-355-5500